Ohio2/fpkg/Readme.md

 fpkg c/q/l/i/r/u/s foo
 ```
 ### Theorotical side of criticalupdated
-Packages with the critical tag will be automatically updated, and DO NOT WORRY!
-You can disable this.
+Packages with the critical tag will be automatically updated, opt-in.